 Given how, historically, neutrality and egalitarian values in effect privilege men and men’s experiences, such assumptions tend obscures more than enables a diversity of voices and inevitably trivialize the cost of online gender-based violence (GBV).
 For example, an anonymous user is by default deemed as someone who is a man or bodily abled.
 There is a need to acknowledge the entrenched social and patriarchal power that set the parameters for how free speech is exercised online.

 This research seeks to develop substantive evidence that could contribute to the development and refinement of arguments for equal access to the internet as a political space and the exercise of FOE of women and the LGBTQ people.
-This research runs from April 2019 to May 2020.
+A communication campaign will be developed to disseminate the findings of the research through podcast, social media content and webinar.